Michael O'Donnell, Esq.

 A Litigator With Rare Experience

 Mike built his early reputation in the IRS Small Business/Self-Employed Division, where he tried more Tax Court cases in an eight-year span than the vast majority of his peers.
 While many Chief Counsel attorneys settle valuation-heavy matters, Mike tried them; and won.
+Valuation became one of his defining specialties:- He is one of very few IRS attorneys to have tried multiple full Tax Court valuation opinions, rather than memorandum decisions.

 - He was part of the litigation team in Bank One, the landmark case that defined the tax valuation of derivatives, effectively putting the financial industry on notice.